JuliaFinMetriX/TimeData.jl/doc.md

 -   the **DataFrames** package, which definitely provides the best representation for general types of data in data analysis.
-It's a role model that every last bit of code of `TimeData` depends on, and the interface that every statistics package show use.
+It's a role model that every last bit of code of `TimeData` depends on, and the interface that every statistics package should use.

 -   the **Datetime** package, which is a thoughtful implementation of dates, time and durations, and the backbone of all time components